maxou75/Libeo-test/README.md

 # Why a Take-Home Test

-We took this test from another company (Inato) to prove our candidates this is not work we could use in our codebase.

-We believe our tech team must have a strong common culture.

-In order to asses we work the same way we need to discuss the practice of the candidate.

-In order to discuss the practice of the candidate, we need code, examples.
-A pull request is the best piece of work we found.
+Welcome to the LIBEO recruitment process!
+We are delighted to have you on board, and we look forward to spending meaningful and engaging time together during the upcoming technical interviews.
+Your participation is highly valued, and we are eager to get to know you better throughout this process.
+If you have any questions or concerns, feel free to reach out.

+As a starting point, we'd like you to complete this initial technical exercise.
+We firmly believe that our tech team should share a robust coding culture, and to evaluate this, we propose assessing your practices through a straightforward coding exercise.

-This exercise leads most of the time to an interview.
-Unless the level is not what we expected, we will send you a detailled response about what we judged is not acceptable in our team.
+This exercise typically leads to an interview.
+Unless the proficiency level falls short of our expectations, we will provide you with a detailed response outlining any aspects that we consider not acceptable for our team.

-We hope the candidate will take pleasure doing this exercise, from the rookie to the senior.
-We believe this exercise is a kind of [kata](http://codekata.com/), a simple problem that allows someone to explore deep engineering concepts.
+Last but not least, we strongly believe than something done is sometimes better than perfect.
+Thereforefore, don't spend too much time on it.
+It should take around 2-3h preparation maximum for any kind of level (rookie to senior).

+Let's embark on this journey together!
+See you soon!

 # Inato Take-Home Test Specification